 Getting Started

 Create your first MicroStax environment in 5 minutes.
-Write a YAML file, run one command, and get an isolated dev environment on Kubernetes.
+One YAML file, one command, an isolated environment on Kubernetes.

 MicroStax gives your team on-demand dev environments.
 Write a short YAML file describing your services, run one command, and get a fully isolated, production-like environment running on Kubernetes.